The listings featured on this site are from companies from which this site receives compensation. Read the

 Customer Support

 Home Chef’s detailed Help Center has a collection of thorough FAQs covering many potential needs.
-It also offers customer support via phone (Monday through Friday, 9 am to 6 pm CT, or Saturday, 10 am to 2 pm CT) and through its support ticket system.
+It also offers customer support via phone on Monday through Friday, 9 am to 6 pm CT and Saturday, 10 am to 2 pm CT.
+Live chat is also available during these times plus Sunday 10 am to 2 pm CT.

-HelloFresh also has an FAQ section on the website with “Action” buttons that’ll walk you through updating your account, changing your preferences, and many other things.
+HelloFresh also has an FAQ section on its website with guides to walk you through updating your account, changing your preferences, and many other things.
 It also has a large collection of short articles you can search through keywords to find answers.

 Pricing